-The Company is also considered a small reporting company ("SRC") as of June 30, 2024.
+The Company is also considered a small reporting company ("SRC") as of September 30, 2024.
 Under the terms of the JOBS Act, a SRC has public float of less than \$250 million or has less than \$100 million in annual revenue and no public float or public float less than \$700 million.
 Being a SRC allows the Company to include less extensive narrative disclosure than required of other reporting companies, particularly concerning executive compensation.
-It also provides audited financial statements for two fiscal years, in contrast to non-SRCs, which must provide audited financial statements for three fiscal years.
+Being a SRC also only requires providing audited financial statements for two fiscal years, in contrast to non-SRCs, which must provide audited financial statements for three fiscal years.